 And because customers are now able to access all their invoices and statements and make payments through Versapay, TireHub was able to reduce their dependency on the call center for AR related queries.

 Prior to launching Versapay, only 11% of TireHub’s incoming payments were being automated, meaning those payments were posted and the invoices cleared without the team having to intervene.
 This number came from the fraction of customers paying by ACH.
-Today, TireHub estimates they are automating 54% of payments, with the influx of customers now paying through the online portal.
+Today, TireHub estimates they are automating 54% of payments (a 391% increase), with the influx of customers now paying through the online portal.

 “The payment being made online and immediately applied to the open order has real, positive downstream implications on our business,” says Matt.
 “We won’t release an order if the account is on hold.
 If there’s a delay in us applying payment, that can impact our operations and ultimately the customer’s ability to serve their own customers.
 The speed with which we’re now able to get the payment applied to the open invoice allows our business to charge faster.
 And, the increased visibility we have into which orders have holds on them helps us resolve those issues faster. ”